 Since joining Munger Tolles, Ms. Kristovich has had a counsel-table role at 10 trials or arbitrations, two of which were class action trials.

-- An arbitration on behalf of an independent television channel in a dispute with a large media company.
+- An independent television channel in a dispute with a large media company.

-- A major retailer in the defense of several unfair competition and false advertising class actions; the cases were settled very favorably after early briefing.
+- A major retailer in the defense and settlement of several unfair competition and false advertising class actions after early briefing.

-- A major product manufacturer in a putative unfair competition class action; the case was settled very favorably to Ms. Kristovich’s client.
+- A major product manufacturer in obtaining a favorable settlement in a putative unfair competition class action.

-- A major construction company in litigation with a developer; the case was settled very favorably after vigorous discovery by the Munger Tolles team.
+- A major construction company in favorably settling litigation with a developer after vigorous discovery by Munger Tolles.

-- A major technology company in a nationwide unfair competition class action; the case settled very favorably on the eve of trial after significant discovery into absent class members’ claims.
+- A major technology company in obtaining a favorable settlement in a nationwide unfair competition class action on the eve of trial after significant discovery into absent class members’ claims.

-- Southern California Edison in a breach-of-contract dispute set for arbitration in January of 2015.
+- Southern California Edison in a breach-of-contract dispute.

 - An independent television channel in a dispute with a distributor.